Sick of It All: Rising popularity (1993–1997)

+Sick of It All began 1993 playing a handful of shows in Japan, before touring the US as an opening act for Biohazard and Sheer Terror.
+In August and September of that year they held a European headlining tour with Graveyard Rodeo and Black Train Jack serving as supporting acts.
+They also released their first live album titled Live in a World Full of Hate which was recorded during a show in New Jersey.

-Sick of It All released their record Scratch the Surface on major label EastWest Records.
+During May and June 1994, Sick of It All toured Europe once again playing multiple festivals and opening for bands such as Leeway, Only Living Witness and Obituary.
+In October of that year Sick of It All released their record Scratch the Surface on major label EastWest Records.
 They also recorded a video for "Step Down" and the title track "Scratch the Surface".
 The record was the first recorded with long-time friend and former Straight Ahead, Rest in Pieces, Youth of Today and Agnostic Front bass player Craig Setari, who had replaced Rich Cipriano, in early 1993.
 Scratch the Surface became the band’s first album to chart debuting at number 67 in Germany, the "Scratch the Surface" video debuted on MTV's Headbangers Ball on December 10, 1994, whilst the "Step Down" video—in a feat described as "previously unimaginable" by Stephen Hill of Metal Hammer UK—entered rotation on MTV.

 The album is their highest performing album, selling over 250,000 copies and receiving generally positive reviews upon its release.
 In The Trouser Press Guide to '90s Rock (1997), Ira Robbins described the album as "a blast of unreconstructed hardcore in a time and a place where such a thing was once impossible to imagine".
 Scratch the Surface is retrospectively described as a classic album, and in 2012 it was inducted into the Decibel Hall of Fame.
-That same year in a interview with Decibel Pete said that he considered Scratch the Surface to be Sick of It All's most important album as it "pushed [the band] up into the higher realm" of songwriting and popularity, whilst Majidi saw it as the band's "quintissential album [...] that we are always forced to try to top."
+That same year in an interview with Decibel, Pete said that he considered Scratch the Surface to be Sick of It All's most important album as it "pushed [the band] up into the higher realm" of songwriting and popularity, whilst Majidi saw it as the band's "quintissential album [...] that we are always forced to try to top."